fannyfraiture/Exercice-Cadavre-Exquis-FannyFraiture/README.md

 The duck gives good advices although he can only say one word

 But this word could be interpreted in many ways: "KWAAk" is a full dictionary as your imagination is limitless.
 Don't undersestimate him : he's a psychic.

+Indeed i love my little Duck as much as i love my cute cat.
+But can this dictionarry could find me a nice advice on how to keep both my duck and my cat in the same house with Harmoney?!